vee-16/Home-Library-Organizer/README.md

 - As a user, I want the option to ***reload my saved reading list*** from previous use, when I start the application.

+Phase 4: Task 2:
+I have chosen the option 'Make appropriate use of the Map interface somewhere in your code. ' **Classes:** UserAccount, BookApp
+**Method:** initMap() in UserAccount, mark() in BookApp